LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-say.md

 &nbsp;

-That one afraid of love, who's afraid of being alone, who is watching everybody like do not in fact belong, we do always wrong, being smart and dumb.
+That one afraid of love, who's afraid of being alone, who is watching everybody like they do not in fact belong, we do always wrong, being smart and dumb.

 &nbsp;